An Updated Experimental Evaluation of Graph Bipartization Methods: Background

+Recent advances in quantum computing has resulted in a class of optimization problem solvers denoted \emph{quantum annealers} (QA).
+Implementations of QA hardware are based off of the adiabatic quantum annealing (AQC) model, but are typically less powerful (i.e. not universal quantum computers).
+These QA devices have \emph{hardware topologies}, these graphs define the communication pathways (edges) between qubits (vertices).
+For example, D-Wave Systems currently produces QA hardware with Chimera hardware, and is preparing for a second generation Pegasus model.

-In analog quantum computing (``quantum annealing''), a typical pipeline is for an optimization problem to be formulated as a \qubofull (\qubo) problem, which then must be found as a \emph{graph minor} of the hardware \cite{choi2011minor}.
-Researchers have had success running natively bipartite QUBOs (e.g. deep learning models) on D-Wave Systems annealers \cite{schrock2017recall, kosko1988bidirectional,boyda2017deploying, potok2018study}.
+Graph bipartization (\myoct) occurs during the compilation step in quantum annealing, when a problem graph representing the optimization problem being solved by the quantum computer\footnote{e.g. a \qubofull (\qubo)} must be \emph{embedded} as a minor into the graph representing the quantum hardware~\cite{choi2011minor}.
+Researchers have had success running naturally bipartite QUBOs (e.g. deep learning models) on D-Wave Systems annealers \cite{schrock2017recall, kosko1988bidirectional,boyda2017deploying, potok2018study}.
 Generalizing these tools to non-bipartite QUBOs is currently of interest to enable additional applications (e.g. Karp's 21 NP-hard problems \cite{lucas2014ising}).
 The area of automatic embedding tools is under active development (refer to, e.g., \cite{goodrich2017optimizing, hamilton2017identifying, venturelli2015quantum}).

-In circuit-based quantum computing, the embedding problem is a more complex placement, routing and scheduling problem \cite{venturelli2018compiling}.
-Unlike on quantum annealers, adjacent qubits on a circuit-based hardware can be swapped, allowing non-complete hardware topology to execute gates on all combinations of edges through a series of exchanges.
-However, these swaps should be minimized to decrease run time, highlighting the need for optimal initial placements.
-Fast graph bipartization routines would enable a better initial placement analysis so that odd cycles in the problem circuit are most easily emulated on the bipartite hardware.